-Thursday: This group begins each year in September on Tuesday evenings from 6 to 8pm in the Choir Room.
+Tuesday & Thursday: These groups begins each year in September (Tuesdays from 1:30 to 4:00pm in Miles Hall and Thursdays from 6:00 to 8:30pm) in the Choir Room.
 The Education for Ministry (EfM) program provides people with the education to carry out whatever individual ministry to which a person is called.
 Through study, prayer, and reflection, EfM groups move toward a new understanding of the fullness of God’s Kingdom.
 Participants dig deeper into the Christian faith, studying the Bible, church history and theological ideas and reflect on connecting faith with life experiences.

 The Rule of St. Benedict